On This Page

 - Full time students at Cornell University at both the time of application and the proposed use of the funds;

-· A 2-3 page (double-spaced) proposal that addresses the following:
+- A 2-page (double-spaced) proposal that addresses the following:

-- The nature of the engaged research program and the student’s rationale for pursuing it
+- The nature and purpose of the engaged learning program